opentoonz/opentoonz_docs/source/working_in_xsheet.rst

     4. Choose the saving location, the new format, and the background color of the converted files.

-    5. Activate the Skip Existing Files to to prevent overwriting already exixting files.
+    5. Activate the **Skip Existing Files** to to prevent overwriting already exixting files.

     6. If needed, set the options for the file format chosen pressing the Options button and inserting the new values.

-    7. Click the Convert button.
+    7. Click the **Convert** button.

 .. tip:: **To Convert files to the unpainted TLV format:**

     1. Select the lineart files you want to convert.

-    2. Right-click any of the selected files and choose Convert from the menu that opens.
+    2. Right-click any of the selected files and choose **Convert** from the menu that opens.

     |convert_tlv_unpainted|

-    3. Select unpainted tlv from the File format drop down menu.
+    3. Select **Unpainted tlv** from the Mode drop down menu.

     4. Choose the saving location and, if you have selected one sequence, the frame range.

-    5. Activate the Skip Existing Files to to prevent overwriting already existing files.
+    5. Activate the **Skip Existing Files** to to prevent overwriting already existing files.

-    6. Activate the Apply Autoclose.
+    6. Activate the **Apply Autoclose**.

     7. Choose how to manage Antialiasing fom the drop down menu.
-You can preserve the original antialiasing selecting Keep Original; add some antialiasing selecting Add and writing an Intensity value in the following text input field; remove the antialiasing selecting the Remove option and writing a Threshold value in the following text input field.
+You can preserve the original antialiasing selecting **Keep Original Antialiasing**; add some antialiasing selecting **Add Antialiasing with Intensity:** and writing an intensity value in the righthand input field; remove the antialiasing selecting the **Remove Antialiasing using Threshold:** option and writing a threshold value in the righthand input field.

-    8. Choose how to manage the palette of the tlv file/s you are going to create.
-By default a new palette is created.
-If you prefer to use an existing palette press the button next the palette field and use the browser to locate the palette file you desire to use.
+    8. Choose how to manage the Palette of the TLV file(s) you are going to create.
+By default a new palette will be created.
+If you prefer to use an existing palette press the button next the palette field and use the Browser to locate the palette file (TPL) you wish to use.
+Set a **Tolerance** value for the correlation between the RGB value of the areas and the indexes color of the palette.

-    9. Click the Convert button.
+    9. Click the **Convert** button.

 .. tip:: **To Convert files to the painted TLV format from two images:**

     1. Select the lineart file and the painted version of the same file you want to convert.

-    2. Right-click any of the selected files and choose Convert from the menu that opens.
+    2. Right-click any of the selected files and choose **Convert...** from the menu that opens.

     |convert_tlv_painted|

-    3. Select painted tlv from the File format drop down menu.
+    3. Select **Painted tlv from two images** from the Mode drop down menu.

     4. Choose the saving location and, if you have selected one sequence, the frame range.

-    5. Activate the Skip Existing Files to to prevent overwriting already existing files.
+    5. Activate the **Skip Existing Files** to to prevent overwriting already existing files.

     6. Choose the folder where the unpainted files are located.

-    7. Specify the Suffix used for namig the unpainted version of the files (default is _u, but you can use anything you like when preparing the files for convertion).
+    7. Specify the Unpainted File Suffix used for naming the unpainted version of the files (default is _np, but you can use anything you like when preparing the files for convertion).

-    8. Activate the Apply Autoclose.
+    8. Activate the **Apply Autoclose**.

     9. Choose how to manage Antialiasing fom the drop down menu.
-You can preserve the original antialiasing selecting Keep Original; add some antialiasing selecting Add and writing an Intensity value in the following text input field; remove the antialiasing selecting the Remove option and writing a Threshold value in the following text input field.
+You can preserve the original antialiasing selecting **Keep Original Antialiasing**; add some antialiasing selecting **Add Antialiasing with Intensity:** and writing an intensity value in the righthand input field; remove the antialiasing selecting the **Remove Antialiasing using Threshold:** option and writing a threshold value in the righthand input field.

-    10. Choose how to manage the palette of the tlv file/s you are going to create.
-By default a new palette is created.
-If you prefer to use an existing palette press the button next the palette field and use the browser to locate the palette file you desire to use.
+    10. Choose how to manage the Palette of the TLV file(s) you are going to create.
+By default a new palette will be created.
+If you prefer to use an existing palette press the button next the palette field and use the Browser to locate the palette file (TPL) you wish to use.
+Set a **Tolerance** value for the correlation between the RGB value of the areas and the indexes color of the palette.

-    11. Click the Convert button.
+    11. Click the **Convert** button.

 .. tip:: **To Convert files to the painted TLV format from non AA source:**

-    1. Select the Raster Full color file you want to convert.
+    1. Select the *raster full color* file you want to convert.

     |convert_tlv_painted_noaa|

     2. Choose the saving location and, if you have selected one sequence, the frame range.

-    3. Activate the Skip Existing Files to to prevent overwriting already existing files.
+    3. Activate the **Skip Existing Files** to to prevent overwriting already existing files.

     4. Choose the output folder.

-    5. Activate the Apply Autoclose if needed.
+    5. Activate the **Apply Autoclose** if needed.

-    6. Choose how to manage the palette of the tlv file/s you are going to create.
-By default a new palette is created.
-If you prefer to use an existing palette press the button next the palette field and use the browser to locate the palette file you desire to use.
-Sets a Tolerance value for the correlation between the RGB value of the areas and the indexes color of the palette.
+    6. Choose how to manage the Palette of the TLV file(s) you are going to create.
+By default a new palette will be created.
+If you prefer to use an existing palette press the button next the palette field and use the Browser to locate the palette file (TPL) you wish to use.

-    7. Click the Convert button.
+    7. Click the **Convert** button.

 .. _separate_colors: